karoliskoncevicius/annmatrix/README.md

 ## Demonstration ##

-Say, you have a small gene expression dataset with 10 genes measured across 6 samples.
+Say, we have a small gene expression dataset with 10 genes measured across 6 samples.

 ```r
 mat <- matrix(rnorm(10 * 6), nrow = 10, ncol = 6)